criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/3-capping.md

 date: 2020-09-07
 ---

-> This post explains why 'importance sampling' suffers from high variance, and the consequence of the usual capping method.
+> This post explains why "importance sampling" suffers from high variance, and the consequences of the usual capping method.

 <!--more-->